salmanbaset/terraform-aws-multiaccount-governance/README.md

 #### mgmt
 1. Configure `aws configure --profile rootuser`, and use `aws login --profile rootuser` to login.
 Ensure that you are logged into browser with root user email.
 2. Navigate to the `mgmt` directory.
-3. Create a `variables.tfvars` file based on the provided `variables.tfvars` template and fill in the required values
+3. Update the empty values in `variables.tfvars` file based on your environment.
+You can refer to the examples in the file. template and fill in the required values
 4. Initialize Terraform: `terraform init`
 5. Review the plan: `terraform plan -var-file="variables.tfvars"`